Flat Roof Replacement in Tacoma, Lakewood, Federal Way

 Get a free estimate for any of our quality flat roof services

-Patriot Roofing is experienced in a wide range of flat roof services for residential homes in Gig Harbor, Tacoma, Kitsap, University Place, Kent, Federal Way, Auburn, Lakewood, Renton, Puyallup and nearby towns and cities.
-It doesn't matter if you are looking for flat roof repair, or installing a new roof; our professionals will inspect your home, go over all of the options, and answer any questions you may have.
+Patriot Roofing is experienced in a wide range of flat roof services for residential homes in Bremerton, Port Orchard, Vashon, Belfair, Sumner, Puyallup, Dupont, Kent, Gig Harbor, Poulsbo, Auburn, University Place, Renton, Seattle and nearby towns and cities.
+It doesn't matter if you are looking for flat roof replacement or installing a new roof; our professionals will inspect your home, go over all of the options, and answer any questions you may have.
 We take the time to make sure that you are able to make an informed decision when it comes to protecting your home.

-To schedule an appointment for a free quote for flat roof replacement or repair, give us a call at 1-844-702-9291 or send us an email to get started.
+To schedule an appointment for a free quote for flat roof replacement or installation, give us a call at 1-844-386-0761 or send us an email to get started.

 Looking for a price?
 Get a no cost, no obligation free estimate.